19hours/sg-statutes/Acts/Companies Act.md

 [22/95]

-(5) The summary financial statement shall be derived from the company’s annual accounts and the directors’ report and shall be in such form and contain such information as may be specified by regulations.
+(5) The summary financial statement shall be derived from the company’s annual financial statements or consolidated financial statements, and directors’ statement and shall be in such form and contain such information as may be specified by regulations.

 [22/95]

+[Act 36 of 2014 wef 01/07/2015]

 (6) Every summary financial statement shall —

-(a) state that it is only a summary of information in the company’s annual accounts and the directors’ report; and
+(a) state that it is only a summary of information in the company’s annual financial statements or consolidated financial statements, and directors’ statement; and

+[Act 36 of 2014 wef 01/07/2015]

-(b) contain a statement by the company’s auditors of their opinion as to whether the summary financial statement is consistent with the accounts and the report and complies with the requirements of this section and any regulations made under subsection (9).
+(b) contain a statement by the company’s auditors, if any, of their opinion as to whether the summary financial statement is consistent with the financial statements or consolidated financial statements, and the directors’ statement and complies with the requirements of this section and any regulations made under subsection (9).

+[Act 36 of 2014 wef 01/07/2015]

+(6A) The directors of the company shall ensure that the summary financial statements comply with the requirements referred to in subsections (5) and (6).

+[Act 36 of 2014 wef 01/07/2015]

+(7) If default is made in complying with this section other than subsection (6A) or any regulations made under subsection (9), the company and every officer of the company who is in default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and also to a default penalty.

 [22/95]

-(7) If default is made in complying with this section or any regulations made under subsection (9), the company and every officer of the company who is in default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and also to a default penalty.

-[22/95]
+[Act 36 of 2014 wef 01/07/2015]

 (8) For the purpose of subsection (1), “listed” means has been admitted to the official list of a securities exchange in Singapore and has not been removed from that list.